 The values obtained are type-test values intended to be representative of the average of the upper quartile of typical vibration magnitudes in real-world use of the machines.
-However, the actual magnitudes will vary considerably from time to time and depend on many factors, including the operator, the task and the inserted tool or consumable.
+However, the actual magnitudes will vary considerably from time to time and depend on many factors, including the perator, the task and the inserted tool or consumable.
 The state of maintenance of the machine itself might also be of importance.
 Under real working conditions the influences of the operator and process can be particularly important at low magnitudes.
-It is therefore not recommended that emission values below 2,5 m/s2 be used for estimating the vibration magnitude under real working conditions.
-In such cases, 2,5 m/s2 is the recommended upration magnitude for estimating the machine vibration.
+It is therefore not recommended that emission values below 2,5 m/s2 be used for estimating as estimates of the vibration magnitude under real working conditions.
+In such cases, 2,5 m/s2 is the recommended vibration magnitude for estimating the machine vibration.

-If accurate values for a specific work place are required, then measurements (according to 5349) in that work situation could be necessary.
+If accurate values for a specific work place are required, then measurements (according to ISO 5349) in that work situation could be necessary.
 Vibration values measured in real working conditions can be either higher or lower than the values obtained using this part of ISO 28927.

-Higher vibration magnitudes can easily occur in real work situations, caused by the use of excessively unbalanced grinding wheels, worn flanges or bent spindles.
+Higher vibration magnitudes can easily occur in real work situations, caused by the use of excessively unbalanced inserted tools, sanding pads with the wrong weight, worn backing pads or bent spindles.